-The nature of the Company's business means that it is not exposed to significant credit risk as the Company does not have any material receivables balances.
+The nature of the Company's business means that it is not exposed to significant credit risk.
+This is because its receivables are mainly inter-company balances.
 A significant amount of business relates to the Aviva Group of companies and exposure is managed through regular and timely payments.